• BaumannLab-June2022A

 David-Riser

 David Riser started his Masters in September 2020 after graduating with his Bachelor from the University of Connecticut and a Major in Marine Sciences.
 David already looks back on a successful career in the US Coast Guard, but now ventures to develop academic chops and expertise.
-In close collaboration with CTDEEP, he is analyzing time series of Black Sea Bass catches in Long Island Sound and has already become an ageing expert of Black Sea Bass using otoliths, which will yield important insights how these fish grow in Long Island Sound.
+In close collaboration with CT DEEP, he is analyzing time series of Black Sea Bass catches in Long Island Sound and has already become an ageing expert of Black Sea Bass using otoliths, yielding important insights how these fish grow in Long Island Sound.

 [Black Sea Bass Centropristis striata, otoliths, age, growth, migration]